1929 – 1931

 The Postal Construction Department existed until 1934, when the law to simplify and cheapen administration abrogated the state treaties with Bavaria and Württemberg.

-The Postal Construction Department in Munich was dissolved and its management transferred to the Reichspost Ministry in Berlin.
+In the years following 1934 the Postal Construction Department in Munich was closed and its management transferred to the Reichspost Ministry in Berlin.